AMPIC/PICTorch/README.md

 ## Reference

-If you're using PICTorch fork of Photontorch for your research, product development work or otherwise, we ask you to cite the following two in your work:
+If you're using PICTorch fork of Photontorch for your research, product development work or otherwise, we ask you to cite the following two references in your work:

 1. Floris Laporte, Joni Dambre, and Peter Bienstman. _"Highly parallel simulation and optimization of photonic circuits in time and frequency domain based on the